-VMs that have been backed up with Altaro VM Backup can be restored back to the original Host (Hypervisor), and also to a new or different host altogether.
+VMs that have been backed up with Altaro VM Backup can be restored back to the original Host (Hypervisor), and also to a new or different host altogether — same Hypervisor (cross restores between Hyper-V/VMware is not supported).
 For example in a situation where your original host has crashed, or is no longer functional, you can easily start up a new Host and restore your VMs to that - ideal in disaster recovery scenarios for example.

 A VM can be restored both from the local backup location, or even directly from the offsite copy location by following the steps below: